This post is the first in the series of the Magento 2 Admin Panel guide. In this one, we’ll make our acquaintance with store’s admin and learn about:

 Find the HTML Head section and click at Upload at the Favicon Icon section.
 Click Save Configuration.

-Logo is another branding element which is a complete must even for very young online shops.
+Logo is another branding element which is a must even for very young online shops.
 Logo uploading and management is very easy to perform in Magento 2 admin panel.

 First, go Content -> Design -> Configuration.
 Choose the Header section.